zowe/docs-site/docs/user-guide/api-mediation-api-catalog.md

 ## Static APIs refresh functionality in the API Catalog

 The API Catalog enables users to manually refresh static service APIs.
-Changes to the status of services that are onboarded to allow for dynamic discovery occurs automatically.
+Use the `Refresh` option if you change a static service API and want these changes to be visible in the API Catalog without restarting the Discovery Service.

 To refresh the status of a static service, press the `Refresh` option located in the upper right-hand side of the API Catalog UI.
-Successful requests return a dialog window that displays the message, `the refresh of static APIs was successful!`, and a timestamp that indicates the date and time when the successful request was last performed.
+Successful requests return a dialog window that displays the message, `the refresh of static APIs was successful!`, and a timestamp that indicates the date and time when the last successful request was performed.
 If the request fails, a dialog appears with an error message that describes the cause of the fail.

-Use the `Refresh` option if you change a static service API and you want these changes to be visible in the API Catalog without restarting the Discovery Service.
+**Note:** Changes to the status of services that are onboarded to allow for dynamic discovery require a restart of the API Catalog.